rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 The number/formula is not required if only renaming or exposing an existing variable, otherwise it is.
 If a formula references a variable not in the file, the program will report an error.

 You can use a file property in the formula.
 Right-click the formula text box and select Insert Property to do so.
 Note, the property is a static copy.
 If it changes, this command needs to be run again to update the variable.

+The unit type is ignored for existing variables.
+It is only used when adding a variable not already in the file.
+In that case, if a unit type is not specified, the default `distance` is assumed.

 If renaming a variable, the new name has the same limitations as above.